Skip to contentSkip to footer

 Because Polypane downloads and executes your page for each pane, any anayltics tool will record each visit as well which could lead to quite a spike in your stats after using Polypane.

-In general it's best practice to configure your analytics tools to ignore your own IP address.
+In general it's best practice to configure your analytics tools to ignore your own IP address or otherwise tell it to ignore visits from Polypane.
 You could also configure your site/app such that the analytics scripts is only ever loaded in production and not in development.

 Simple Analytics automatically filters Polypane visits